bjucs/bjucs/README.md

 # Welcome!
-I'm Brian Ju, a computer science student at the University of Maryland and software developer.
+I'm Brian Ju, a computer science student at the University of Maryland and software engineer.

 Here's some insight into my ongoing professional, academic, and personal life:

-*☁️ I'm an Incoming Software Engineer Intern for Google BigQuery (a cloud-based data warehouse service).
+*☁️ I'm a 2024 Software Engineer Intern for Google BigQuery (a cloud-based data warehouse service).

 *☝️ Prior to Google, I interned at Amazon 🍌, Capital One 🏛 and Stryker Medical 🩺